erictung1999/cf-logs-downloader/README.md

 6. If you specify `--one-time` parameter, you must specify `--start-time` and `--end-time` at the same time and vice versa.
 7. The `--start-date` must be no more than 7 days earlier than now (according to [Cloudflare Developers Docs](https://developers.cloudflare.com/logs/logpull-api/requesting-logs)).
 8. The `--end-date` must be at least 1 minute earlier than now and later than `--start-date` (according to [Cloudflare Developers Docs](https://developers.cloudflare.com/logs/logpull-api/requesting-logs)).
 9. The maximum range between `--start-time` and `--end-time` must be 1 hour only.
 Otherwise, Cloudflare API calls will fail (according to [Cloudflare Developers Docs](https://developers.cloudflare.com/logs/logpull-api/requesting-logs)).
-10. Only specify `--bot-management` if your zone has Bot Management enabled, otherwise Cloudflare API will return Error 1010 - auth.forbidden.